Mr-Codes-cant-code/Git-AutoConnect/README.md

 # Future Features
  + Terminal for more features
- + More Accecibilty for 'index.rb'
+ + More Accessibility for 'index.rb'
  + Data Collection for recording advancements with improvement percentage (IP Rating)